 - What DOESN’T Make it Through Security: Fuel canisters, lighters, knives and other related items.

-- Electrical Outlets and Internet: While some Chinese train stations offer free internet, they are few and most of the time it’s unbelievably slow and not worth the effort.
+- Electrical Outlets and Internet: While some Chinese train stations offer free internet, it’s usually slow.
 It’s also hard to find electrical outlets so make sure you’re charged up before you arrive.
-I will not that there are some stations where you can pay to charge, though.

 How to Buy China Train Tickets Online